jmatta1/Beam_Monitor/README.md

 - 'python calc_rate.py input_file_name

 ## Constraints
-The script has very few constraints they are:
+The script has very few constraints they are as follows:
 - The input file, whatever the name, must have the `.py` extension.
 - The input file must be in the same directory as the script.
 - The **INPUT["Gamma Energies"]**, **INPUT["Gamma Branching"]**, and **INPUT["Gamma Areas"]** entries must all be lists with the same number of entries in each list.